 What Makes Bird Feeding Messy

 Birds are naturally messy eaters, and feeding birds for a long time can lead to dirty feeders and messy ground beneath those feeders.
 Unappetizing seeds will be kicked out and discarded, and birds drop hulls as they feed.
-Discarded seed can mold and rot, or it may sprout beneath the bird feeder, leading to undesirable weeds.
-Backyard birders who choose no waste bird foods will avoid many of these problems, while giving their birds the best, most nutritious foods.
+Discarded seed can mold and rot, or it may sprout beneath the bird feeder, leading to undesirable weeds or damaging turf.
+A messy feeding area can attract pests, and may result in fines or other sanctions in HOA communities.
+Birders who choose no waste bird foods will avoid many of these problems, while giving their birds the best, most nutritious foods.

 Types of No Waste Bird Foods

 These foods can be purchased individually or in specialized no waste or no mess seed blends, often with different compositions designed to attract different types of birds.
-While these no waste blends are more expensive than traditional birdseed, they are actually a more economical option because birders are not paying for the weight of hulls or filler seeds birds will not eat.
+While these no waste blends are more expensive than traditional birdseed, they can be a more economical option overall because birders are not paying for the weight of hulls or filler seeds birds will not eat.

 Benefits of No Waste Foods

 The most obvious benefit of no waste bird foods is that the birds are able to eat the entire quantity of food.
-This can mean feeders need less frequent refilling, and cleaning the feeders is easier.
-Because no waste birdseed has no hulls, the seeds are also unable to sprout and there will be no unintentional weeds under the birdfeeders.
-With less seed spilled to the ground, fewer feeder pests such as mice, rats and other animals will be attracted to the area.
+This can mean feeders need less frequent refilling, and cleaning the feeders is easier because there is no need to remove unwanted debris.
+Because no waste birdseed has no hulls, the seeds are also unable to sprout and there will be no unintentional weeds or damage under the feeders.
+With less seed spilled to the ground, fewer feeder pests such as mice, rats, raccoons, squirrels, deer, and other animals will be attracted to the area.

 Tips for Feeding No Waste Foods

-Because no waste birdseed and other foods are typically more expensive, it is important to feed them as economically as possible and to care for the seed so it is not wasted in other ways.
+Because no waste birdseed and other foods are typically more expensive than basic seed blends, it is important to feed them as economically as possible and to care for the seed so it is not wasted in other ways.

-- Use no waste bird foods on decks, balconies, patios or other areas where mess is undesirable, but use less expensive seed elsewhere.
+- Use no waste bird seed on decks, balconies, patios, or other areas where mess is undesirable, but use less expensive seed elsewhere to lower the bird feeding budget and offer more feeding options for more birds.

-- Protect birdfeeders from moisture with suitable placement and covers, since hulled seeds will spoil more quickly when wet.
+- Protect bird feeders from moisture with suitable placement and covers, since hulled seeds will spoil more quickly when wet.
+On rainy days, consider leaving feeders empty to avoid mildewed or damp seed.